 2. Privacy-Friendly Products

 You can opt for privacy-friendly products from manufacturers like Fairphone, Purism, or Pinephone.
-These manufacturers aim to protect user data.
-Their product components from design to supply, and their operating systems are privacy, security, and freedom friendly.
+These hardware companies aim to protect user data, which means they don’t incorporate backdoors or other security risks .

 Location-Based Tracking: What Can You Do?

 Location-based tracking is really hard to overcome.
 If you’re on mobile, it’s almost impossible to bypass these trackers.
 Your smartphone is designed to triangulate your location.
 Through satellite, network ID, or IP address, your phone is always grabbing at something to locate where you are.

 Location-based tracking provides information to optimize all the digital services you use.
 You can navigate more easily, find reviews instantly, and even have authorities find you in the event of an emergency.